SiddarthaKoppaka/proxylens_backend/README.md

-# 🧠 ThinkWise RAG Backend (FastAPI + LangGraph + Ollama)
+# ProxyLens RAG Backend (FastAPI + LangGraph + Ollama)

 This is the backend for the ThinkWise AI platform — a LangGraph-powered Reasoning Agent that estimates **ROI** and **Implementation Effort** for business ideas using LLMs (like LLaMA 3 via Ollama).
 It provides an explainable and interactive analysis API.

 ---

-## 🚀 Features
+## Features

-- 🔁 ReAct-based LangGraph agent
+- ReAct-based LangGraph agent
-- 🤖 LLM-powered reasoning and scoring (via Ollama)
+- LLM-powered reasoning and scoring (via Ollama)
-- 📈 Returns top 3 business ideas with explanation
+- Returns top 3 business ideas with explanation
-- 🌐 FastAPI REST endpoints
+- FastAPI REST endpoints
-- ⚙️ Dockerized and Kubernetes-ready
+- Dockerized and Kubernetes-ready

 ---

-## 🧬 API Endpoints
+## API Endpoints

 | Endpoint             | Method | Description                            |
 |----------------------|--------|----------------------------------------|